Lola Leaves for the Ports

 Lola Leaves for the Ports (Spanish: La Lola se va a los puertos) is a 1947 Spanish historical musical drama film directed by Juan de Orduña and starring Juanita Reina, Nani Fernández and Manuel Luna.
-It is based on a 1929 play of the same title.
+It is based on a 1929 play of the same title by Manuel and Antonio Machado.

 Synopsis

 The action takes place in Andalusia in the 1860s.
 A carefree wandering female singer has many admirers in the coastal ports of the area.
 However, she falls deeply in love with a young man she meets.